willie-engelbrecht/cm_ambari_report_host_information/README.md

 * -p admin_password
 * -a url_to_Ambari/ClouderaManager

+Optionally, you can also save the output to a file instead:
+* -o filename_to_save.csv

 An example of using Ambari with KNOX:
 ```
-python3 query_ambari_cm.py -u admin -p admin-password1 -a https://X.X.X.X:8443/hdp-prod-dc1/dp-proxy/ambari/
+python3 query_ambari_cm.py -u admin -p admin-password1 -a https://X.X.X.X:8443/hdp-prod-dc1/dp-proxy/ambari/ -o output.csv
 ```

 An example of using Cloudera Manager:
 ```
-python3 query_ambari_cm.py -u admin -p admin-password1 -a http://X.X.X.X:7180
+python3 query_ambari_cm.py -u admin -p admin-password1 -a http://X.X.X.X:7180 -o output.csv
 ```

 ## Output
 The python script will generate CSV output and print to screen from where you can copy-paste to a file or Excel spreadsheet.
+You can also save the output to a file instead by using the -o flag.

 ```
 ClusterName,Version,Hostname,OSType,CPUCount,TotalMemBytes,TotalMemMB,DiskCount,TotalDiskStorage,TotalDiskStorageMB,HostComponents